+In today's fast-paced environment, the demand for remote work is growing, as well as the importance of keeping remote employees engaged.
+According to Gallup State of the American Workplace Report, remote workers are moreengaged (32%) than office workers (28%).
 Engaged employees are often top performers who are committed to going the extra mile to achieve success.
-When remote employees feel disconnected from their work, the entire organization is likely to suffer.
+When remote employees don't feel engaged with their work, the entire organization is likely to suffer.

-There is no doubt that creating an engaged workforce is vital to the success of a business.
+There is no doubt that creating an engaged remote workforce is vital to the success of a business.
 Engaged employees aremore motivated and care about delivering quality work full-time.
-When it comes to managing a remote team, however, it can be difficult to know how invested they are in the business.
-Measuring engagement allows businesses to learn and understand where they fall short.
+By investing in remote employee engagement, businesses can reduce turnover and the associated hiring costs.
+Managers may also increase productivity while retaining top talent.

-Set clear goals for employee engagement
+Idea #1: Set clear goals for remote employee engagement

-- What are your goals and priorities this week?
+What are your goals and priorities this week?

 How satisfied are you with company communications?

 What can we do to make your job more efficient?